Eco-friendly ideas for the home that could save you money

 Again, composting isn't going to suddenly make your home more desirable and it will only save you a minimal sum of money, but the environmental benefits make it worth considering.

 By recycling your food scraps and garden waste, you'll reduce the amount of rubbish going to landfill and save money on plant food and water.
 It's cheap, too.
-All you need is a storage container, which can be bought for as little as £20.
+All you need is a storage container, which can be bought for less than £50.
 You could even build your own using offcuts of timber.

 Install a green wall or plant to improve air quality

-Green walls or vertical gardens are not just visually pleasing, they have myriad hidden benefits.
-For one, they can provide temperature control and heat reduction.
-"Plants are better at absorbing sunlight than reflecting it," says Fantastic Gardeners.
-"Increasing the amount of vegetation in urban areas often has a positive effect, significantly reducing the amount of trapped heat."
+Green walls or vertical gardens are not just visually pleasing, they have hidden benefits.
+For one, they can provide temperature control and heat reduction, since plants are better at absorbing sunlight than reflecting it.

-Furthermore, a green wall can reduce energy costs.
-Studies have shown that exterior green walls can reduce surface temperatures by as much as 10°C and in winter, they provide extra insulation, helping you keep your home toasty and reduce energy bills.
+Studies have shown that exterior green walls can reduce surface temperatures by as much as 10°C and, in winter, they provide extra insulation, helping you keep your home toasty and reducing the need for heating.

-Of course, plants also purify air, turning gases like carbon dioxide and carbon monoxide into oxygen, which significantly reduces the amounts of CO2 in the air, improving the air quality and the general well-being of people in the area.
-Checkatrade suggests a professionally installed 5 square metre (16.4 square feet) living wall will set you back an average of £16,000.
-But you could DIY it for a lot cheaper!
+Of course, plants also purify air, turning gases like carbon dioxide and carbon monoxide into oxygen.
+Checkatrade suggests a professionally installed five-square-metre (16.4-square-foot) living wall will set you back £16,183, on average.
+But you could DIY it for a lot less.

 Stick with native landscaping

-This one might sound a little out there, but native landscaping is a fantastic way of making your home more environmentally friendly.
-The American Society of Landscape Architects suggests native plants are naturally hardy and healthy.
-This is because they will be planted in the perfect location, where the soil, water supply and climate are just right.
-They also create natural habitats for wildlife and improve biodiversity.
+Native landscaping is a fantastic way of making your home more environmentally friendly.
+This is because the plants will be located in the perfect place, where the soil, water supply and climate are just right.
+For example, drought-tolerant plants are perfect for dry regions.
+Native plants also create natural habitats for wildlife and improve biodiversity.

 Use durable and sustainable materials

-When decorating your home, you can make environmentally friendly choices, too.
-By investing in durable and sustainable materials and products, you will not only help reduce landfill waste but lower your carbon footprint.
-For example, rattan (pictured here in an iconic piece from Desser & Co) is a fantastic material as it is natural and biodegradable so will decompose without causing any environmental harm.
+You can make environmentally friendly choices when decorating your home.
+By investing in durable and sustainable materials and products, you will not only help reduce landfill waste, but lower your carbon footprint.
+For example, rattan is a fantastic material as it's natural and biodegradable, so will decompose without causing environmental harm.

 You can also insulate your home with eco materials, like wool or straw, and select durable furnishings that are designed to last.
 Of course, buying second-hand or opting for furniture made from reclaimed or recycled materials is another eco option.
 Just remember to do your research before buying.